 - Avnet, Grundfos, Media Saturn, Mitsubishi, Nikon Nokia, ViewSonic, Western Digital and Robert Bosch with respect to the implementation of WEEE and RoHS Directives in Greece

-- Various private individuals with respect to the regulatory aspects stemming from the touristic exploitation of their real estate properties.
+- Various private individuals with respect to the regulatory aspects stemming from the exploitation of their real estate properties as tourist sites.

 Administrative; Dispute Resolution